|

 number of visitors has been doubling every year for the past 4 years.

-this year and last.
+begins shortly after Halloween (or sometimes before).
 You can see technical info on some of the props in the "Projects"

 area, and a photo gallery of the last several years haunts in the "Gallery"